AyeCode/geodirectory/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Business Directory plugin made right.
-Build a City Business directory, real estate, job board, classifieds ads, and more.
+Build a City Business directory, real estate, job board, classified ads, and more.

 == Description ==

-Harness the leading Business Directory Plugin for WordPress to help businesses everywhere get found by the right people.
-GeoDirectory turns any WordPress theme into a powerful search network for users.
+Harness the leading Business Directory Plugin for WordPress to help listings everywhere get found by the right people.
+No matter what you need to build, be it a Business Directory, a Job Board, a Real Estate Listings website or a Classifieds Website, GeoDirectory turns any WordPress theme into a powerful search network for users.
 Add all your business listings at once and tap into an impressive set of shortcodes, blocks, and widgets to set up intuitive, location-based website directories.

 Do it all stress-free and in style with 100% compatible WordPress page builders like Gutenberg, Elementor, Beaver Builder, Divi, and Oxygen!

 ✅ [Addons](https://wpgeodirectory.com/downloads/category/addons/) ✅ [Themes](https://wpgeodirectory.com/downloads/category/themes/) ✅ [Demos](https://demos.ayecode.io/) ✅ [Docs](https://docs.wpgeodirectory.com/) ✅ [Showcase](https://wpgeodirectory.com/category/showcase/)

-== ⚡ TESTIMONIALS | TOP RATED BUSINESS DIRECTORY PLUGIN WITH +450 ⭐⭐⭐⭐⭐ REVIEWS ==
+== ⚡ TOP RATED BUSINESS DIRECTORY PLUGIN WITH +450 5 STARS REVIEWS ==

+= READ WHAT USERS SAY ABOUT GEODIRECTORY =

 >👉 __Fantastic Plugin w/ An Awesome Team Behind It__
 >⭐⭐⭐⭐⭐